 I’ve written about scales and arpeggios before here on my blog, but the following article was penned for the Piano Professional Magazine (Issue 34: Spring 2014), published by the European Piano Teachers Association or EPTA, which is designed for piano teachers.
-I write a regular feature article on technique for this very informative publication (find out more about EPTA here).
+I write a regular feature article on technique for this very informative publication.
 Hopefully this article contains some useful advice and practice ideas for those keen to improve their scales.
 There is a handy PDF at the end of the article (10 Top Tips To Improve Your Scales) to download and keep next to the piano too!

 Scaling Heights With Happiness